Terre Haute Lodge No. 19, F. & A. M.

 On Thursday, July 10, 1919, the Lodge would open on the Master Mason degree for the first day of a three-day celebration in honor of the Lodge’s 100th Anniversary.
 According to the register, 275 Brothers attended the raising of one Louis Seitz in our recently opened Masonic Temple.

-July 11’s program began with an open house of the Temple from 2:00-5:00 p.m.
+July 11th’s program began with an open house of the Temple from 2:00-5:00 p.m.
 The Lodge secretary recorded that at least 1000 people toured the building and viewed the historic records of the Lodge, which were placed on display for the day.
 After the open house, an evening of entertainment was held for Masons and their families only.
 A program of music and readings, featuring piano and vocal solos, and an instrumental quintet was enjoyed before punch and soft drinks were served.
 The remainder of the evening was spent with guests enjoying dancing in the ballroom.

 The festivities of Saturday, July 12, 1919, saw the Temple opened for another Open House during the same hours as the previous day.
 The evening program included additional musical entertainments and a number of speeches and presentations.
 These included addresses by Charles Orbison, Grand Master, and Calvin W. Prather, Grand Secretary; reminiscences of members by George E. Farrington; and a number of presentations about Masonry from around the world delivered by members who had served in various countries during the Great War.
 The festivities concluded with music and dancing in the ballroom.
 All Masons received as a memento, a small 10k gold lapel badge, bearing the name of the Lodge and the dates 1819-1919 suspended from a bar marked “Centennial.”

 Soldiers returning from service in World War I caused another marked gain in membership over the next few years.
 At the conferral of a Master Mason degree on March 25, 1926, No. 19 hosted the largest attended lodge meeting in its history with 389 members and visitors in attendance.
 Another new Lodge was established in the city with the assistance of several members of Nineteen.
-William Penn Lodge No. 727 (named after one of 19’s Past Masters) received its charted in 1928.
+William Penn Lodge No. 727 (named after one of 19’s Past Masters) received its charter in 1928.
 The Lodge survived the depression of the 1930s and entered the 1940s in a comfortable position.
 With the end of World War II in 1945, the final great membership boom began.
-The lodges in Terre Haute were conferring the degrees on multiple candidates at a time and sometimes meeting more than once a week.
+The Lodges in Terre Haute were conferring the degrees on multiple candidates at a time and sometimes meeting more than once a week.
 At its peak in 1952, membership in Terre Haute Lodge No. 19 totaled 1602 Master Masons.

 Masonry continued on comfortably through the next two decades.
 Old Nineteen began a tradition of trading visits with Lodges in out-of-state jurisdictions during this time.
 Visiting or hosting visits from Maywood Lodge No. 869 in Maywood, Illinois, and Plain City Lodge No. 449 in Paducah, Kentucky, became annual occurrences.